 CS:GO teams, unlike football teams, don’t often have to replace their players, due to it being a video game and unphysical.
 However, some teams have rotating rosters of talent.
 As important as keeping an eye on previous competitive wins is the individual performance of each player.
 Many players have YouTube channels or stream on Twitch where you can monitor their performance before a big tournament.

 When betting on a Counter Strike game it’s important to take into account the implied probability for each teams win.
 Knowing how to convert betting odds into implied probabilities is important for any eSports betting strategy as it can help punters assess the potential value on a specific market.
 If the implied probability is less than your assessment, then it represents a value bet opportunity.
-In addition to accessing value, always keep an eye on new sportsbooks, who will offer great value bet opportunities when starting out.
+In addition to accessing value, always keep an eye on NJ sports betting sites and PA sports betting sites, who will offer great value bet opportunities when starting out.

 If you’re going to place a bet on a CS:GO game, it’s important that you have at least a basic understanding of the game modes that the two opposing teams are competing in.
 While the game modes in CS:GO are very similar to its predecessors, there are some minute changes.